Whether you can claim housing benefit as a student depends mainly on if you study full time or part time.

 - receive income support, income-based jobseeker's allowance, or income-related employment and support allowance

-- live in supported accommodation and receive universal credit
+- live in supported accommodation and get universal credit

 - are a lone foster carer